mczph/Herodotus/docs/plots/plot.en_us.md

 "Then Sun and Moon their courses ran, then stars were set and round they span."

-"Survival or destruction, that is the question."
+"To be or not to be, that is the question."

 "I did not cherish it, and only after I lost it did I regret it, there is nothing more painful in the world than this."